cvlab-epfl/segmentation-driven-pose/README.md

 Download and put them into **./model** directory.

 *Due to commercial problem, we can only provide the code for inference.
-However, it is rather easy to implement the training part according to our [paper](https://arxiv.org/abs/1812.02541) and this repository.*
+However, it is straightforward to implement the training part according to our [paper](https://arxiv.org/abs/1812.02541) and this repository.*

 ## Step 3